 Figure 5-3.
-4-yr average $PM{10}$ concentrations for northerly ("From Landfill Only") and southerly ("From SoCAB Only") wind sectors for working and non-working days and for working and non-working hours within those days.
+Notch box plot of five-year hourly average $PM{10}$ concentrations for northerly ("From Landfill") and southerly ("From SoCAB") wind sectors for working and non-working days and for working and non-working hours within those days for Landfill monitor site (Sunshine Berm Site [SBS], red box) and Community monitor site (Van Gogh School [VGS], blue box).
+Outliers over 250 μg/m are not displayed in the box plot.